 - Gluten-Free Reminder: Always double-check that each ingredient you use is gluten-free.
 If you’re serving someone with celiac disease, check labels carefully and take precautions to prevent cross-contact in your kitchen.

 - Storage & Reheating: Store cooled biscuits in an airtight container in the refrigerator for up to 4 days.
 For longer storage, freeze the biscuits in a single layer until firm, then transfer to a freezer-safe bag or container for up to 3 months.
-Reheat in a 350°F (175°C) oven for 8–10 minutes, or until warmed through — they’ll taste freshly baked again.
+Reheat in a 350°F (175°C) oven for 8–10 minutes, or until warmed through.
+They’ll taste freshly baked again.